By the end of MF1 you should :

 THE HEALTH SCIENCES LIBRARY

 The Health Sciences Library (HSL) oversees the Information Literacy curriculum for the School of Medicine.
-This curriculum is guided by competency statements from two professional bodies: CanMEDS (Royal College of Physicians and Surgeons of Canada) and Information Literacy Competency Standards for Higher Education (American Library Association).
+This curriculum is guided by competency statements from two professional bodies: CanMEDS (Royal College of Physicians and Surgeons of Canada) and Information Literacy Competency Standards for Higher Education (Association of College & Research Libraries).
 It is also aligned to the International Medical Informatics Association recommendation on medical informatics competencies.

 Information literacy encompasses the critical thinking skills required for efficient and effective retrieval, evaluation, management, and ethical use of information in clinical and research contexts.
 It is an essential component of problem-based, self-directed learning.
 A strong basis in information literacy lays the foundation for Medical Decision Making and supports following the CanMED roles: Medical Expert, Communicator, Manager (Leader), Health Advocate, Scholar and Professional.